- This topic has 3,469 replies, 356 voices, and was last updated 2 years, 4 months ago by bsharpe.

 A: First, these findings must be replicated in further studies.
 If

-our findings are correct, we’ll be able to identify children at risk for
+our findings are correct, well be able to identify children at risk for

 these conditions much earlier than currently, and practitioners can try